VLSM Subnetting Explained with Examples

 Broadcast ID 192.168.1.127 192.168.1.255

-It fulfills the development section's requirements.
-We can assign the first subnet to the development section and use the second subnet for the next VLSM subnetting.
+It fulfills the requirements for the development section.
+You can assign the first subnet to the development section and use the second subnet for the next VLSM subnetting.

 Segment Development